 The Australian Test selectors kept him out of favor for a period of four years, during which he became unpopular.
-When David Boon, Allan Border, Dean Jones, and Steve Waugh occupied the middle order, his batting average of 36.82 was not enough to keep him in the team alone when he had a 10-wicket haul in the Tied Test.
+When David Boon, Allan Border, Dean Jones, and Steve Waugh occupied the middle order, his batting average of 36.82 was not enough to keep him on the team alone when he had a 10-wicket haul in the tied test.

 Therefore, Tim May and Trevor Hohns were picked ahead of him for the 1989 Ashes series in favor of Tim May.
 Matthews, however, was drafted into the Australian squad for the tour of India due to the injury to Tim May.
 When Australia won the 1990-91 Ashes series 3–0, Matthews managed to make 353 runs (70.60), his best series with a bat, although he only took 7 wickets (60.28), but he still achieved his best score with the bat.
 The effort that Matthews put forth on this tour of the West Indies in 1991 was the reason for his selection.

 According to Greg Matthews, at the beginning of the 1991–92 series, he considered himself to be one of the best spinners in Australia, with Peter Taylor as the other.
 This was the first time in the history of the Sheffield Shield that an Australian player scored over 500 runs for the season and took over 50 wickets for the season.
 As a result of these efforts, he was named the NSW Cricketer of the Year in 1992 and selected for the 13-member Australian squad for the tour of Sri Lanka in 1993.